 - User Behavior Analytics: Model the login and access patterns of users in Active Directory, which can enable detection of insider attacks and compromised credential misuses.

 Investigation: Automating Analysis for Accelerated Triage & Response

-The third function category is Investigation, which is in charge of providing automated analysis for potential threats detected and assisting in the triage, investigation and remediation processes.
-We spent significant effort building and refining ML components in the Investigation category because we believe detecting potential threats is only half of the battle.
-Being able to easily triage, investigate and remediate threats is equally important to our customers.
+The third subsystem is Investigation, which is in charge of providing automated analysis for potential threats detected and assisting in the triage, investigation and remediation processes.
+We spent significant effort building and refining components in this subsystem because detecting potential threats is only half of the battle.
+Being able to easily triage, investigate, and remediate threats is equally important to our customers.

-Along with optimized investigation workflows, components of this function category are a key part of ExtraHop's differentiation.
-Two examples of ML components we have in this category are:
+Along with optimized investigation workflows, components in this subsystem are a key part of ExtraHop's differentiation.
+Three examples of ML components we have in this subsystem are:

 - Autonomous Root Cause Analysis: Reveal(x) has an industry-leading capability to record every single activity and behavior on the network.
 However, similar to solving a crime in meatspace, going through the evidence and gathering relevant context can be very labor-intensive.
 This ML component performs autonomous context gathering for every detection by simulating how a human analyst would go through different related pieces of information of a detection.
 More specifically, by leveraging the predictive models that are built by the Detection ML components, the component is able to collect most of the relevant information without any manual guidance.
 For example, when a detection is triggered on abnormally large file accesses on a highly sensitive database, this component can automatically identify the corresponding suspicious users, clients, database tables and SQL queries that fall outside of the normal range of behavior for those entities.

 - Detector-Specific Root Cause Analysis: For certain detectors where human intervention is the best first response, we built templatized analytical playbooks for each of them using our expertise in threat research to provide all the attack specific information and concrete, practical next steps at a glance for our customers.